Avni Klinaku

 Avni Klinaku is a Kosovar Albanian politician and nationalist.

 Biography

-Avni Klinaku was born on March 25, 1965, in the village of Mazgit, Obiliq, SFR Yugoslavia.
-He finished the "Miladin Popović" (now "Gjin Gazulli") technical high school in Pristina.
+Avni Klinaku was born on March 25, 1965, in the village of Mazgit, Obiliq, at the time SAP Kosovo, SR Serbia, SFR Yugoslavia.
+He finished the technical high school in Pristina (then named after Miladin Popović, now Gjon Gazulli).

 His political career started in 1982, as a People's Movement of Kosovo member, until 1984.
 He was arrested in 1984 by Yugoslavian authorities and imprisoned till 1989.
 In 1993, he co-founded NMLK (Lëvizja Kombëtare për Çlirimin e Kosovës, LKÇK), and was its leader until 1997, before getting arrested again and imprisoned until 2001.

 Since 2007, he has served as the leader of the Movement for Unification (Albanian: Lëvizja për Bashkim, LB), a nationalist party in Kosovo, opposing the Ahtisaari Plan and seeking reunification with Albania; he is currently in his second term.